I. C. Vissarion: Legacy

-One of the authors who credit Vissarion as an influence on their work is Marin Ioniță, himself a native of Dâmbovița.
+Scholar Alexandru George sees Vissarion's cultural relevance in his ability to break with Sămănătorul traditionalism by offering a truer image of the Romanian peasant; he notes Vissarion's belonging to an "intermediary generation" of peasant or peasant-focused writers, including Gheorghe Brăescu, Nicolae Crevedia, Ion Iovescu, and Damian Stănoiu.
+Also, according to George, their contribution was largely discarded and ignored after the 1960s, when Marin Preda's novels introduced a new and even more realistic take on rural life.
+A belief that Preda had been inspired by Vissarion was voiced in the 1970s by literary critic Cornel Regman, whose verdict was in turn rejected by Henri Zalis.
+One of the authors who did credit Vissarion as an influence on their work is Marin Ioniță, himself a native of Dâmbovița.
 In 1978, Ioniță was inspired by Vissarion's experience of 1907 to write his children's novel Un șlep în derivă ("A Drifting Barge").
 The main character, schoolteacher "Iancu Visalom", is subjected by the authorities to a psychological experiment, which verifies whether peasants are naturally treasonous; it fails when Visalom chooses self-sacrifice.

 Publishing samples from Vissarion's diaries on his centennial in 1979, Crăciun referred to his subject as an "entirely unique figure in Romanian literature.
 His life is a spectacular adventure novel and his work, with its unique flavors, is situated between oral storytelling, the kind one finds among rhapsodes at peasant get-togethers, and a depiction of modern man's life, in the era of space flight."
 This was followed in 1983 by a collection of Vissarion's selected works, curated by Crăciun and Viorica Florea for Editura Minerva.
 In 1982, after decades of working as a clerk, his daughter Cornelia escaped to West Germany, and found employment at Radio Free Europe; she debuted as a poet in 1986, thereafter acquiring fame as the author of anti-communist essays, in which she inserted recollections about her father and peasant life in general.
 Though still represented in 4th-year literature textbooks with the story Plăvanii ("The Hoary Ones"), by 2008 Vissarion Sr had joined the class of Romanian authors who "are unfortunately rarely read today".